OMR-Research/Smashcima/docs/music-notation-synthesizer.md

 # `MusicNotationSynthesizer` interface

-> **TODO:** The interface is not yet extracted from the class `ColumnLayoutSynthesizer`.
-The module `layout` should be renamed to `notation` and the class should be renamed to `ColumnMusicNotationSynthesizer` and the interface should be extracted, documented, and used in the `BaseHandwrittenModel`.

 This interface represents the (human) writer sitting at a blank piece of paper with stafflines, transcribing a piece of music onto that paper.

 To create images of music symbols (glyphs), it uses as a dependency a `GlyphSynthesizer` (and a `LineSynthesizer`).
 It's responsibility to create these based on the input musical score and position them on the piece of paper according to the rules of common western music notation.